1. Quantifying Physical Distancing

 3. Impact on Human Life

-Due to social distancing and lockdown policies, people have begun relying on video conferencing tools for meetings, lectures, and conversations among friends more frequently than usual.
+Due to physical distancing and lockdown policies, people have begun relying on video conferencing tools for meetings, lectures, and conversations among friends more frequently than usual.
 Children are especially affected by the quarantine since many must refrain from going to their classrooms and take classes online.
 By leveraging various data sources, we will analyze how daily behavior has been affected by this pandemic, and also compare behaviors among different countries and cities.
 We will also measure online e-commerce and consumer behavior by analyzing sites such as Amazon.
 For further information and our up-to-date analytics results, please go here.

 4. Prediction of Infected Cases